Improving RealEye Accuracy on Mobile: A Study on Calibration Point Count

 22-point calibration order

-• Accuracy by Screen Area: improvements in accuracy, with values ranging from 46 px in the right corner of the screen to 91 px in the center-left area, which appears to be the area with the poorest accuracy also in 13-point calibration.
+• Accuracy by Screen Area: improvements in accuracy, with and average value of 55 px in the central 5 points, but with the lowest accuracy equal to 91 px in the top-right corner, which appears to be the area with the poorest accuracy also in 13-point calibration.

-• Accuracy by Quality Groups: the accuracy improves across all participant groups, with the highest value being 63.02 px and the lowest at 59.58 px.
+• Accuracy by Quality Groups: the accuracy improves across all participant groups, with the highest value being 54.86 px and the lowest at 62.63 px.
 The small differences occurring again between quality groups suggest high calibration efficiency.
+Again, the small sample sizes (n=12) for "Perfect" data quality limit reliability.

 • Accuracy for at least Good data = 62.84 px (n=36)